 We all love our pets very much and we want them to be safe throughout every season of the year!
 Summer is ending and autumn is coming, the trees are changing colors.
-We’d like to give you some tips on what to do with your emotional support dog because autumn requires change to keep your esa safe.
+We’d like to give you some tips on what to do with your emotional support companion dog because autumn requires a change to keep your esa safe.

 1. Keep your dog warm.